-Today's drive will take us to Bayanzag, also known as the "Flaming Cliffs," the world-famous site where palaeontologist Roy Chapman Andrews discovered dinosaur bones and eggs.
+Today's drive will take us to Bayan zag, also known as the "Flaming Cliffs," the world-famous site where palaeontologist Roy Chapman Andrews discovered dinosaur bones and eggs.
 The local scenery is a lovely blend of rocks, red sand, and scrubs.
-Spend some time exploring the cliffs while you're here.
-Activities: - Visit Bayanzag cliffs where the dinosaur skeletons and egg were found.
+Spend some time exploring the cliffs while you are here.
+We will spend some time walking around the cliffs here.
+Activities: -Visit Bayan zag cliffs where the dinosaur skeletons and egg were found.